 You are in good overall health

-You have realistic expectations of the the kind of results you will see
+You have realistic expectations in terms of the kind of results you will see

-Manila has become a destination for face lifts because of their highly trained surgeons, medical practitioners, and state-of-the-art medical facilities.
-Since many of the providers have studied or practiced in the U.S.A or Europe, English is widely spoken.
-Hospitals and other facilities are often signed up with International Standards Organization protocols, offering internally-recognized hygiene and safety protocols.
+Manila has become a popular destination for facelifts because of its highly-trained surgeons, professional medical practitioners, and state-of-the-art medical facilities.
+Since many of the surgeons here have studied or practiced in the US or Europe, English is spoken fluently.
+Hospitals and other facilities are often affiliated with international organizations (like ISO), that set internally-recognized hygiene and safety protocols.

-You’ve probably checked the prices at home, and found some breathtakingly huge costs, just for the procedure itself.
-Face Lifts in Manila range between 50% - 90% off what you would pay at home, and those savings actually include the costs for airfare and accommodations.
+If you’ve checked the prices at home, you’ve noticed that a facelift procedure can cost as much as a brand new car.
+Facelifts in Manila cost between 50% - 90% less than in the US, Australia, UK and European countries—and even when factoring in airfare and accommodation expenses you are still likely to save thousands.
 Since you’ll already be there, you can even fit in an amazing mini-vacation to experience the beautiful beaches and rich mélange of Malay, Spanish and American culture.
-Talk with your doctor to figure out when you can fit in your cultural tour around your face lift procedure.
+Talk with your doctor to figure out when you can fit in your cultural tour around your facelift procedure.

-Research Manila Facelift providers the same way you would at home.
-Check provider’s education, certifications, qualifications, professional memberships and portfolios.
+For surgery like this, it’s always advisable to do the same research on providers in Manila as you would at home.
+Check prospective surgeons’ education, certifications, qualifications, professional memberships and portfolios.
 You’ll want to check as many before & after photos as you can find, as well as reading reviews.
-You’ll want to learn as much as you can about the medical facilities where your services will be performed.

-We at Medical Departures know how important research is.
-We do our own quality checks to ensure we share only providers who are qualified, educated at top schools, have professional association memberships, positive reviews and a portfolio of before & after photos.
-We even do criminal and legal checks—an extra step to provide peace of mind.
-We invite you to take advantage of our research.
+Medical Departures understands how important this research process is.
+To assist you, we conduct our own quality checks to ensure we work with providers who are qualified, educated at top schools, have professional association memberships, and have received positive reviews from past patients.
+We even carry out criminal and legal checks—an extra step to provide that much-needed peace of mind.

 Your surgeon will choose the best technique based on your desired outcome.
-Some of the techniques you might discuss are:
+Some of the techniques that might be discussed are:

 Right after the surgery, you’ll wear a compression garment, and have to rest and sleep with your head elevated.
 No driving for the first week.